By Roberto Assagioli

 The observation of procedures such as hypnosis and suggestion, and of manifestations such as psychic dissociation, led to the discovery and investigation of the extensive region of subconscious, or unconscious activities.
 In these studies, Charcot and Pierre Janet were pioneers, followed very soon by Freud.
 Thus were laid the foundations of the psychoanalytic movement, whose development has greatly extended and enriched our knowledge of the human psyche, a movement that can be said to have marked the inception of investigations directed along the third dimension of psychology, that of depth.

-The investigation of these levels has proceeded parallel with, and independent of, the principal currents referred to above.
-Although the work of various investigators is conducted in different ways, it may be given the general name of “Humanistic Psychology,” since its point of departure and the aspect to which it ascribes maximum importance is the human being in his living reality, and since it makes use of the methods of introspection, biographical data and various techniques of inner action.
+The investigation of these levels has proceeded parallel with and independent of the principal currents referred to above.
+Although the work of various investigators and conducted in different ways, it may be given the general name of “Humanistic Psychology,” since its point of departure and the aspect to which it ascribes maximum importance is the human being in his living reality, and since it makes use of the methods of introspection, biographical data and various techniques of inner action.

-I do not propose on this occasion to examine the contributions made by many writers in this field as I have dealt fairly extensively with them in my study, “Dynamic Psychology and Psychosynthesis,” later incorporated as the second chapter of my book, Psychosynthesis: A Manual of Principles and Techniques (New York: Hobbs, Dorman, 1965; Paperback edition: The Viking Press, 1971).
+I do not propose on this occasion to examine the contributions made by many writers in this field, as I have dealt fairly extensively with them in my study, “Dynamic Psychology and Psychosynthesis,” later incorporated as the second chapter of my book, Psychosynthesis: A Manual of Principles and Techniques.[3]
 I will merely suggest that this ‘human” psychology has been and still is neglected and looked upon with distrust or even hostility by the academic “scientific” psychology entrenched in the universities.
 Proof of this is provided by the fact that in the broad classification of the different branches of psychology published in the Dictionary of Psychological and Psychoanalytical Terms, by Horace B. and Ava C. English (1958), humanistic psychology is not even mentioned!

 Thus, when psychology severed its links with philosophy and, establishing its independence from it, assumed autonomy as a science, its proponents believed it possible, indeed their duty, to appropriate the same techniques as those hitherto employed by the natural sciences, and only those.
 They thereby excluded from their field of investigation all that is qualitative and subjective and only admitted it to their province provided it could be associated with phenomena observed externally and translated into quantitative terms.
 But, in doing this, they eliminated what is specifically human, what is in fact the true concern of psychology.
 There is no justification whatever for this exclusion.
 It is undeniable that all subjectively lived psychological phenomena are facts, even if not susceptible to direct weighing and measuring procedures, and as such can be studied scientifically.
 The pragmatic principle must be accepted that everything has its reality which produces an effect that modifies a preexistent state.

 Speaking generally it may be said that the scientific method essentially consists in sound reasoning.
 It means, after due observation and description of facts and experiences, to think correctly about their meaning, nature, effects, and possible utilization.
-The true scientific mind is one that functions accurately, avoids sophisms, rationalizations and other causes of error in the operation of the mental machine—such as the “personal equation” of the observer, rigid adherence to a particular school of thought, arbitrary generalizations—in short, all the “idols” mentioned by Bacon, of which he distinguished four classes: the Idola Tribus (of the tribe), the prejudices common to mankind (or to a culture, as we should now say); Idola Specus (of the cave), the prejudices of specialization; Idola Fori (of the marketplace), the prejudices that come from association with other people;2 and Idola Teatri, the prejudices due to a received philosophical or religious doctrine.3
+The true scientific mind is one that functions accurately, avoids sophisms, rationalizations and other causes of error in the operation of the mental machine — such as the “personal equation” of the observer, rigid adherence to a particular school of thought, arbitrary generalizations — in short, all the “idols” mentioned by Francis Bacon, of which he distinguished four classes:

 - Lack of proofs;